-New York Times and The Times of London - Ivor Davis
+New York Times Syndicate - Ivor Davis

-"It's one of the best books I've read this year, amusing, witty and down to earth.
-Great cinematic appeal.
-Hollywood should grab it fast."
+"It's one of the best books I've read this year,

 Kirkus Review

-A wry autobiography traces the tragicomic odyssey of a Polish-American Jew whose search for identity equally embraced both self-reliance and absurd humor.
+Jew whose search for identity equally embraced both self-reliance and absurd humor.

 If Rais' autobiography were adapted for film, Woody Allen would be perfect for the starring role.
 Like the filmmaker, Rais transforms actual life experiences into poignant comic vignettes that touch on everyday absurdities.
 Unlike Allen, Rais was born in 1940s Poland, where his family was forced to flee their Eastern Polish homeland for Russia just in advance of Nazi troops.
 After experiencing political persecution, his family fled Russia, ending up in a DP (displaced persons) camp in Germany.